OpenCyphal/yakut/README.md

 CAN       |`uavcan.can.mtu`     |`natural16[1]` |`UAVCAN__CAN__MTU`       |Maximum transmission unit; selects Classic/FD      |`64`
 CAN       |`uavcan.can.bitrate` |`natural32[2]` |`UAVCAN__CAN__BITRATE`   |Arbitration/data segment bits per second           |`1000000 4000000`
 Loopback  |`uavcan.loopback`    |`bit[1]`       |`UAVCAN__LOOPBACK`       |Use loopback interface (only for basic testing)    |`1`

-### Configuring the transport via initialization expression

-Being specific to this tool, this method is not compatible with the UAVCAN ecosystem at large, but its advantages are that it does not require the standard DSDL namespace `uavcan` to be compiled beforehand and it allows one to force the tool to disregard the registers if they are irrelevant in the current context.

-The *transport initialization expression* is passed via `--transport`/`YAKUT_TRANSPORT`.
-Here are practical examples (don't forget to add quotes around the expression):

-- `UDP("127.0.0.1",None)` -- UAVCAN/UDP on the local loopback interface; local node anonymous.

-- `UDP("192.168.0.0",456)` -- UAVCAN/UDP on the local network; local node-ID 456, local IP address 192.168.1.200.

-- `Serial('/dev/ttyUSB0',None)` -- UAVCAN/serial over a USB CDC ACM port; local node anonymous.

-- `Serial('socket://localhost:50905',123)` -- UAVCAN/serial tunneled via TCP/IP instead of a real serial port.
-  The local node-ID is 123.

-- `CAN(can.media.socketcan.SocketCANMedia('vcan1',32),3),CAN(can.media.socketcan.SocketCANMedia('vcan2',64),3)` --
-  UAVCAN/CAN over a doubly-redundant CAN FD bus using a virtual (simulated) SocketCAN interface.
-  The node-ID is 3, and the MTU is 32/64 bytes, respectively.

-- `Loopback(2222)` -- A null-transport for testing with node-ID 2222.

-To learn more, read `yakut --help`.
-If there is a particular transport you use often, consider configuring it as the default via environment variables as shown earlier.

-Next there are practical examples (configuring the transport is left as an exercise to the reader).

 ### Subscribing to subjects